2. Development and Review

 (ii) A revised Programme Specification for all schemes under review.

 The panel chair may also request copies of the following documentation in advance of the meeting: AMTS1/2 forms, external examiner reports, NSS data sets and /or any relevant PSRB reports for the previous five years.
-The documentation will be uploaded by institutes onto a designated PSR SharePoint site which will be hosted by AQRO.
+The documentation will be uploaded by faculties onto a designated PSR SharePoint site which will be hosted by the Academic Registry.

-5. AQRO will invite the Institute to nominate an external assessor(s), drawn from its currently serving external examiners.
+5. The Academic Registry will invite thedepartment to nominate an external assessor(s), drawn from its currently serving external examiners.
 A PSR panel will normally include no more than two external assessors.
-AQRO will invite the external assessor(s) to submit a written PSR External Report for consideration by the panel.
+Academic Registry will invite the external assessor(s) to submit a written PSR External Report for consideration by the panel.

 6. The panel will be required to consider the following areas, in accordance with the expectation and indicators of Chapter B8 of the QAA Quality Code: